 I’ve been asked a few times to speak about my experiences, specifically about my journey from academic researcher to data scientist.
 I hope you read this and perhaps find inspiration to make the jump yourself, and preferably you can avoid the same traps that I fell into on the way.
 Although I share my experiences as an interviewer later in the post, I’m sharing my overall experience over the years, and do not cover company-specific details.

 Academics contemplating making the switch to industry, and anyone interested in learning about landing their first data science role in general.

 I’ll keep this section brief.
-I actually enjoyed my life as an academic, but in short, I felt I could be making a more meaningful impact outside of it.
+I actually enjoyed my life as an academic, but in short, I felt I could be making more meaningful contributions outside of the ivory tower.

 In a sense, academia can also be viewed through the lens of a business model, although many professors don’t look at it this way.
 Papers → Grants → Overhead for university.
-Grant institutions also need to divide funds up among a list of potential researchers they think will eventually yield substantial positive scientific results.
+Institutions that provide grants also need to “invest” funds among a list of potential researchers they think will eventually yield substantial positive scientific returns (i.e. scientific breakthroughs).
 One of the primary ways these grant institutions seem to evaluate applicants is through their expertise in the research field, and that is typically demonstrated via past grants and research publications.
-I think this is why academic departments use publication records (and ultimately grant records) to assess tenure.
+This is why academic departments use publication records (and ultimately grant records) to assess tenure.

-There has been discussion about focusing too heavily on short-term productivity metrics like paper publications.
-Nobel laureates recently spoke out against the use of impact factors.
+I’ve previously discussed the pitfalls of focusing too heavily on short-term productivity metrics like paper publications.
+Even Nobel laureates have spoken out against the use of impact factors.